Welcome to Auld Reekie Retold, the biggest collections project ever undertaken by Museums & Galleries Edinburgh.

 We are showcasing some of the most exciting or unexpected discoveries on Capital Collections.
 You can visit the first Auld Reekie Retold online exhibition here.

-Current Covid-19 restrictions mean that our team is working from home, sharing stories and organising events online.
-We will be hosting real-life exhibitions and events in the museum venues and stores as soon as it is safe to do so.
+Sadly we still can't welcome visitors to the Collections Centre, but we will be hosting real-life exhibitions and events in the museum venues and stores as soon as it is safe to do so.
 We look forward to welcoming you.
+In the meantime, we have prepared a short film showing the highlights of the Collections Centre.

 Please follow us on social to hear the latest about the work we are doing and how to get involved: